abdallahalib/daero/README.md

 1- Fix the sync notification not showing on the first sync attempt.
 2- Add retry behavior for failed sync attempts.
 3- Add background sync that triggers automatically when connectivity is restored.

+## Branches
+There is 3 branches.
+1- main (db_v3).
+2- db_v1, shows the app state before implementing draft, and syncing.
+2- db_v2, shows the app state after implementing draft and syncing but without storing the remote id.
+You can run db_v1, then db_v2, then main to test room mitigation.